 - Hardfork as lottery win

-Others support the assumption that in cases of Hardforks the user receives cryptocurrencies without having purchased these or having provided any other service in return.
+Others support the assumption that in cases of hardforks the user receives cryptocurrencies without having purchased these or having provided any other service in return.
 The cryptocurrency is not transferred from the legal sphere of a third party to the user.
 It rather begins its "existence" only as part of the user's assets in the first place.
 The cryptocurrency is created directly in the wallets of the users, without their intervention.
 In this respect such events resemble a lottery win or a chance find (so-called windfall profits).
-In the absence of a purchase transaction, taxation in accordance with Section 23 (1) No. 2 of the German Income Tax Act (EStG) is not applicable in the case of subsequent sale.
+In the absence of a purchase transaction, taxation in accordance with Section 23 (1) No. 2 of the German Income Tax Act (Einkommensteuergesetz, EStG) is not applicable in the case of subsequent sale.
 If the user does not provide services, there is also no other income as defined by Section 22 No. 3 EStG.
 As a result, this also does not constitute a taxable gift.

 - Allocate original acquisition costs

-Some also argue that a Hardfork is comparable to the splitting of a share, and therefore the acquisition costs of the originally acquired cryptocurrency would have to be divided in proportion to the prices of the two cryptocurrencies at the time of the fork.
+Some also argue that a cryptocurrency hardfork is comparable to the splitting of a share, and therefore the acquisition costs of the originally acquired cryptocurrency would have to be divided in proportion to the prices of the two cryptocurrencies at the time of the fork.
 However, this is opposed by the fact that no assets from the existing coin are moving away towards the new coin.
 Rather both cryptocurrencies are ultimately without intrinsic value and depend entirely on the trust of the market participants.
-For this reason it cannot be predicted in any way whether the existing coin becomes the dominating one through a Hardfork, whether the new coin gains the trust of the community, whether both are accepted by the market or whether the market loses confidence in both cryptocurrencies because of the Hardfork.
+For this reason it cannot be predicted in any way whether the existing coin becomes the dominating one through a hardfork, whether the new coin gains the trust of the community, whether both are accepted by the market or whether the market loses confidence in both cryptocurrencies because of the hardfork.